prataprc/prataprc.github.io/_posts/2013-05-23-sudoku-in-erlang.md

 The script outputs five columns,

 * `1st column`, no.of puzzles solved.
-* `2nd column` time taken to solve sequentially.
+* `2nd column` time taken to solve them sequentially.
-* `3rd column` time taken to solve puzzles simultaneously, one erlang-process for each puzzle.
+* `3rd column` time taken to solve puzzles parallely, one erlang-process for each puzzle.
 * `4th column` same as 2nd column, except that concurrent version of algorithm is used.